neurite/debian-setup/docs/0400-samba.md

 5. `sudo /etc/init.d/samba restart`
 6. Can connect using `smb://[HostName]/[SambaShareName]`

-Finally, there is the book [Using Samba](https://www.samba.org/samba/docs/using_samba/toc.html).
+To learn more, check out the book [Using Samba](https://www.samba.org/samba/docs/using_samba/toc.html).